 Dakota Electric Association delivers approximately $3.6 million in conservation programs that include:

 - ENERGY STAR® rebates

 - Energy audits

 - and more

-Great River Energy, on behalf of Dakota Electric and other distribution cooperatives, is on track to meet the state’s renewable energy goal by generating 25 percent of its electric energy from renewable resources by the year 2025.
-Great River Energy purchases output from a variety of wind projects in Minnesota, North Dakota and Iowa for a total of 468 megawatts.
-Dakota Electric members voluntarily purchase more than 8.7 million kWh of renewable energy annually through the Wellspring Renewable Energy® program.
+Great River Energy, on behalf of Dakota Electric and other distribution cooperatives, met the state’s renewable energy goal in 2017 — eight years early.
+Their new goal is to achieve 50% renewable production by 2030 or earlier.
+Great River Energy purchases output from a variety of wind and solar projects in Minnesota, North Dakota and Iowa for approximately 680 megawatts.
+Dakota Electric members voluntarily purchase more than 43 million kWh of renewable energy annually through the Wellspring Renewable Energy® program.